top of page

 Growler Health Impact Project

-The project is co-led by SDA president Anne Harvey and COER president Bob Wilbur, who submitted the project in collaboration with University of Washington researchers, Dr. Edmund Seto, an environmental health scientist in the Department of Environmental and Occupational Health Sciences, and Dr. Julian Olden, an ecologist in the School of Aquatic and Fishery Sciences.
+The project was co-led by SDA president Anne Harvey and COER president Bob Wilbur, who submitted the project in collaboration with University of Washington researchers, Dr. Edmund Seto, an environmental health scientist in the Department of Environmental and Occupational Health Sciences, and Dr. Julian Olden, an ecologist in the School of Aquatic and Fishery Sciences.
 The project was designed and developed over several years, as a follow up to noise monitoring work that SDA and COER have promoted or led in the past.

 The project received funding for one year to take a deep dive into the thousands of hours of raw noise data that has been collected by COER and SDA and public agencies including the Washington’s Bureau of Land Management, the US National Park Service as well as the Navy.
 These data cover Whidbey Island and surrounding areas, including parts of the San Juan Islands and the Olympic Peninsula.

-The study has three major objectives:
+The study had three major objectives:

 • Provide a robust assessment of Growler noise levels, lengths of noise exposure, and frequency of noise events across the region;